Programs for Students

 ResilientHeart hosts over 24 interactive and educational events annually that expose youth to strategies to cope with daily stressors and encourage emotional resilience.
 ResilientHeart’s program provides a comprehensive, science-based and approachable method to support youth throughout their elementary school, middle school, high school and college education by building skills that persist through serious emotional disturbances to maintain a healthy mindset.

 ResilientHeart offers a continuum of services that go well beyond traditional mindfulness techniques.
-Programs include access to state-of-the-art technology such as monitors that facilitators may utilize to measure heart rate variability/frequencies (emotions and thoughts), electroencephalograms (EEG) to measure brain wave patterns and showcase the power of emotional resilience in an approachable and scientific way.
+Programs include access to state-of-the-art technology such as monitors that measure heart rate variability/frequencies (emotions and thoughts), electroencephalograms (EEG) to measure brain wave patterns and showcase the power of emotional resilience in an approachable and scientific way.
 Workshops also include practice in dissipating negative emotions such as anger or fear, listening and communicating with resilience, and physical movement techniques that help individuals shift their emotional states.

 One of the workshops we offer is the Emotional Resilience Enrichment Program (EREP), an 18 session program.
 Sessions last one hour and include: 45 minutes of lectures, group activities, hands on practice and 15 minutes of group discussion and Q&A.

 By offering youth access to emotional resilience education, innovative mindfulness practices, mental health resources, and guidance in education, ResilientHeart can prepare our community’s youth to succeed, all while coping with challenging and emotionally disturbing traumas.